galaxyproject/total-perspective-vortex/README.md

 [Galaxy application](https://galaxyproject.org/) that can route entities (Tools, Users, Roles) to appropriate job destinations based on a configurable yaml file.

+### Shared database

+A shared database of reusable rules are maintained in: https://github.com/galaxyproject/tpv-shared-database/

 ### Installing latest development version

 ```python